Rebol: do

+The simple precedence rules allow writing expressions without consulting a precedence table that would change to reflect inclusion of new operators, and also allow expressions to be changed from prefix to infix notation using simpler methods.
+As a downside, however, they can be a source of mistakes for users accustomed to the conventional notation used by most other languages and tools.

 parse

 The parse function is preferably used to specify, validate, transform and interpret dialects.
 It does so by matching parse expressions at run time.

 Parse expressions are written in the parse dialect, which, like the do dialect, is an expression-oriented sublanguage of the data exchange dialect.
 Unlike the do dialect, the parse dialect uses keywords representing operators and the most important nonterminals, infix parsing operators don't have prefix equivalents and use precedence rules (sequence has higher precedence than choice).

 Actions can be included to be taken during the parsing process as well and the parse function can be used to process blocks or strings.
 At the string parsing level parse must handle the "low level" parsing, taking into account characters and delimiters.
 Block parsing is higher level, handling the scanning at the level of Rebol values.

 The parse dialect belongs to the family of grammars represented by the top-down parsing language or the parsing expression grammar (PEG).
 The main similarity is the presence of the sequence and choice operators all the family members have.
 Parse dialect syntax and the similarities between the parse dialect and the PEG are illustrated by this transliteration of a PEG example that parses an arithmetic expression: